-During 2012-2013, Arizona schools will pilot a definition of "academic progress" that is consistent with the definition of student growth set forth in the document ESEA flexibility.
-Consistent with the State Board adopted framework, the weighting of student growth that will be piloted is 20%.
+During 2013 - 2014, schools using the Statewide Teacher and Principal Evaluation Model will implement a definition of "academic progress" that is consistent with the definition of student growth set forth in the document ESEA Flexibility.
+Consistent with the State Board adopted framework, the weighting of student growth will be 20%.

-Approximately twenty schools will participate in the pilot and will use Student Growth Percentiles and Student Growth Targets.
-We will also pilot a measure of growth of English Language proficiency assessments.
+Sixteen schools will participate in the model program and will use Student Growth Percentiles and Student Growth Targets.
+We will also pilot a measure of growth for English Language proficiency assessments, as well as student learning objectives (SLOs) for both Group A and Group B teachers.